forrestjgq/lsp/thread/pwpt/pthread3.md

             }
             /*
              * If we reached the end of the list, insert the new
-             * alarm there, ("next" is NULL, and "last" points
+             * alarm there. ("next" is NULL, and "last" points
              * to the link field of the last item, or to the
              * list header).
              */